methodin/Andengine-Plugins/CustomMenu/readme.markdown

 ## br()
 ## br(float spacing)

 Adds a break to move the next added item to a new line in the Menu.
-The optional
+The optional spacing parameter will add padding between the lines.

 ## container()